BujarMuharemi/game-jam-5/README.md

 ### 26.05 - Goals
-- create rounds: loading, dying, next one
+- ~~create rounds: loading, dying, next one~~ 1:30h
 - improve spawner - different spawner rates for different level ? - 2h
+	- make it affect all different stats of the game
 - round generator should use time left and current round number as variable to calculate rates 1h
+	- did some

 - create character for the player (chabycyuperbars) with animations etc
 - create gun for the player